-Container to store the result of applying a filter on a flowSet object
+Container to store the result of applying a filter on a flowSet object frameId: Object of class "character" The IDs of the flowFrames in the filtered flowSet.

 Objects are created by applying a filter on a flowSet.
 The user doesn't have to deal with manual object instantiation.